If you loved The night of Taneyamagahara, try Pom Poko

 Cosa condividono

-Theyboth carry the tender mood tag, and they sit in Animation territory.
+Theyboth carry the slow burn, tender mood tags, and they sit in Animation territory.
 If that's the register that drew you to The night of Taneyamagahara, the second film will land in a comparable space — through a different lens.

 What Pom Poko is